Ecological Wastewater Treatment & Sustainable Design Internship in Ecuador

 HIGHLIGHTS

-- Gain practical skills in ecological water treatment and permaculture
+- Build hands-on skills in ecological water treatment and bioremediation

-- Learn from experienced professionals passionate about conservation
+- Learn permaculture and sustainable design from experienced professionals

 HOW TO APPLY